Greyg12/kasyno/README.md

 ## Project Description

-The casino application allows the user to interact with various games of chance.
+The OOPkasyno application allows the user to interact with various games of chance.
 The program stores the user's account balance in a text file and allows playing games with coin betting.
 Depending on the game results, the account balance is updated and saved.

 ### Main features:
 - **Deposit and withdrawal of coins**: The user can deposit or withdraw coins from their account.